jaa2/Greatest-Gallon/README.md

 **General Program Description**

 This program is for the police department, fire department, and other Champaign-Urbana public service vehicles.
-Greatest Gallon will display where to get the cheapest gas to these organizations to help reduce their costs.
+Greatest Gallon will display where to get the cheapest gas for these organizations to help reduce their costs.

 **Python Script parseGasStops**